ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 which involve two or more
 nodes independently generating UUIDs that will be stored in a common location.
-While UUIDs already feature sufficient entropy to ensure that the chances of collision are low as the total number of nodes increase; so does the likelihood of a collision.
+While UUIDs already feature sufficient entropy to ensure that the chances of collision are low, as the total number of UUID generating nodes increase; so does the likelihood of a collision.

-This section will detail the approaches that have been observed by by multi-node UUID implementations in distributed environments.
+This section will detail the two additional collision resistance approaches that have been observed by by multi-node UUID implementations in distributed environments.

+It should be noted that although this section details two methods for the sake of completeness; implementations SHOULD utilize the pseudo-random Node ID option if additional collision resistance for distributed UUID generation is a requirement.
+Likewise, utilization of either method is not required for implementing UUID generation in distributed enviornments.

 {: vspace='0'}

-Centralized Registry:
-: With this method all nodes tasked with creating UUIDs consult a central registry and confirm the generated value is unique.
-As applications scale, the communication with the central registry could become a bottleneck and impact UUID generation in a negative way.
-Shared knowledge schemes with central/global registries are outside the scope of this specification and should generally be discouraged.

 Node IDs:
 : With this method, a pseudo-random Node ID value is placed within the UUID